fbpx

 If your tax debt continues to grow and becomes unmanageable – or if a massive financial setback has you in dire straits, without the means to pay the government what you owe – then you’ve found yourself in a truly desperate position.

-This is a payment plan drafted by the indebted taxpayer to the IRS, based on what they are financially capable of paying monthly until the tax debt reaches its statute of limitations (10 years after the tax assessment date, plus tolling periods).
+This is a payment plan drafted by the indebted taxpayer to the IRS, based on what they are financially capable of paying monthly until the tax debt reaches its statute of limitations (10 years after the tax filing and assessment date, plus tolling periods).

 You can also use an IRS pre-qualifying tool to determine if you might be eligible.
 Note that this is no guarantee that the IRS will accept your offer.
 Your tax debt will continue to grow while the IRS deliberates your offer.

-If you need immediate reprieve from the IRS’s collection efforts, you can also consider filing as currently not collectible.
-If eligible, the IRS will halt any levies against you until your financial situation improves.
+If you need an immediate reprieve from the IRS’s collection efforts, you can also consider filing as currently not collectible.
+If eligible, the IRS will halt any levies filed against you until your financial situation improves.
 Your tax debt will not age during this time (but will continue to accumulate penalties and interest).

 If you have received an IRS Notice CP14, contact the professional tax attorneys at Rush Tax Resolution today.